douglasgreyling/light-service/README.md

 }
 ```

 Note how the action has no logging logic after this change.
 Also, you can target before and after action logic for specific actions, as the `$context->current_action()` will have the class name of the currently processed action.
-In the example above, logging will occur only for TwoAction and not for OneAction or ThreeAction.
+In the example above, logging will occur only for `TwoAction` and not for `OneAction` or `ThreeAction`.

 ### Context Metadata